|Healthy Diet Plans >> Health Issues and Diet >> Cirrhosis of the Liver >> Diet|

 Cirrhosis is a dangerous condition in which the liver becomes scarred or damaged.
 This vital digestive organ can slowly deteriorate and begin to malfunction due to several chronic conditions that affect it.
 Since this is a serious condition, it is important to manage it with proper treatment and diet.

 A diet for liver cirrhosis is specifically designed keeping in mind the diminished capacity of the liver.
 It provides just the right amount of nutrients and calories required to heal the liver and resume its healthy functioning.
 It also prevents the liver from degenerating further.
-Once diagnosed with cirrhosis, you may have to make several dietary changes.
-In order to meet your energy requirements, the consumption of calories becomes very important.
-Your dietician or nutritionist will recommend to you a diet to follow.

 You can discuss the healthy foods for patients with liver cirrhosis with a dietician or your physician.
 Be careful though, because your liver produces the enzymes that are required to digest fats.
 Therefore, you need to keep a check on the kind of fats you consume and the quantity in which you consume them.
 You will need to include more carbohydrates and starchy foods such as potatoes, peas, corn, cereals, and breads in your diet.
 Moreover, your liver disease may also disturb your blood sugar levels, and therefore, it is best to avoid fruit juices and sweets.
 Instead, consume fruits that contain several minerals and vitamins along with roughage.
 If you want to consume juices for a healthy liver, freshly squeezed carrot juice, which can help detoxify your liver, is a good choice.